biolink/biolink-model/docs/index.md

  * [develops into](develops_into.md)
  * [diagnoses](diagnoses.md) - a relationship that identifies the nature of (an illness or other problem) by examination of the symptoms.
  * [directly interacts with](directly_interacts_with.md) - Holds between chemical entities that physically and directly interact with each other
+ * [directly physically interacts with](directly_physically_interacts_with.md) - A causal mechanism mediated by a direct contact between the effector and target entities (this contact may  be weak or strong, transient or stable).
+     * [binds](binds.md) - A causal mechanism mediated by the direct contact between effector and target chemical or biomolecular entity,  which form a stable physical interaction.
  * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.
  * [disease has location](disease_has_location.md) - A relationship between a disease and an anatomical entity where the disease has one or more features that are located in that entity.
  * [disrupted by](disrupted_by.md) - describes a relationship where the structure, function, or occurrence of one entity is degraded or interfered with by another.